-In accordance with Rule 22e-4 under the Investment Company Act of 1940, as amended (the "Liquidity Rule"), Federated Hermes Adjustable Rate Fund (the "Fund" and, collectively with the other non-money market open-end funds advised by Federated Hermes, the "Federated Hermes Funds") has adopted and implemented a liquidity risk management program (the "Program") for the Fund.
+In accordance with Rule 22e-4 under the Investment Company Act of 1940, as amended (the "Liquidity Rule"), Federated Hermes Equity Funds (the "Trust") has adopted and implemented a liquidity risk management program (the "Program") for Federated Hermes Clover Small Value Fund (the "Fund" and, collectively with the other non-money market open-end funds advised by Federated Hermes, the "Federated Hermes Funds").
 The Program seeks to assess and manage the Fund's liquidity risk.
 "Liquidity risk" is defined under the Liquidity Rule as the risk that the Fund is unable to meet redemption requests without significantly diluting remaining investors' interests in the Fund.
-The Board of Trustees of the Fund (the "Board") has approved the designation of each Federated Hermes Fund's investment adviser as the administrator (the "Administrator") for the Program with respect to that Fund.
+The Board of Trustees of the Trust (the "Board") has approved the designation of each Federated Hermes Fund's investment adviser as the administrator for the Program (the "Administrator") with respect to that Fund.
 The Administrator, in turn, has delegated day-to-day responsibility for the administration of the Program to multiple Liquidity Risk Management Committees, which are comprised of representatives from certain divisions within Federated Hermes.